Fix: Display Driver Stopped Responding and has Recovered

 Display Driver Stopped Responding and has Recovered

-If a newer version of the graphics drivers on your computer is available for your computer, downloading and installing them may just be able to fix this problem for you.
-To check to see if a newer version of your computer’s graphics drivers is available, log on to the official website of your GPU’s manufacturer, head on to the Downloads or Support section and see if a newer version of graphics drivers for your specific GPU is available.
-If such a version is available, download and install it, and then check to see if that fixes the problem.
+If a newer version of the graphics drivers for your computer is available, downloading and installing them may be able to fix this problem for you.
+To check for a newer version of your computer’s graphics drivers, log on to the official website of your GPU’s manufacturer, head over to the Downloads or Support section and see if a newer version is available for your specific GPU.
+If such a version is available, download and install it, then check to see if that resolves the issue.

 Solution 3: Increase the TDR timeout for your GPU

-TDR (Timeout Detection and Recovery) has a set time period at the end of which, if a Windows computer’s GPU does not respond, the feature reboots the display drivers, at which point the “Display driver stopped responding and has recovered” error message is displayed.
-If you are seeing the error message quite often, a pretty plausible cause may be that TDR’s set timeout is just too little for your GPU to respond in time, which is why the display driver reboot is triggered over and over again.
+TDR (Timeout Detection and Recovery) has a predetermined time period.
+At the end of this period, if a Windows computer’s GPU does not respond, the feature reboots the display drivers.
+At this juncture, the message ‘Display driver stopped responding and has recovered’ is displayed.
+If you frequently encounter this error message, it’s plausible that the set timeout for TDR is too short for your GPU to respond promptly.
+As a result, the display driver reboot is repeatedly triggered.

 If this is the case, you can resolve this issue by simply increasing the TDR timeout for your GPU, which can be done by editing your computer’s registry.
 Although the process is pretty simple, be sure to take extra caution when tinkering around with your computer’s registry.
 To use this solution to try and fix this problem, you need to: